Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Introduction

+are constrained by $0 \le x_i \le 1$ and $\sum_i x_i = 1$.
 Parametric probability networks such as this basic model are used like databases to answer queries.
 Each query requests an unconditioned probability or a conditional probability.
-Each response is a polynomial or a quotient of polynomials in the model's parameters, computed from sums of the appropriate full-joint probabilities.
-Each full-joint probability is the product of one value from each input probability table.
-For example, starting from the inputs shown in Table~\ref{tbl:basic-cpt}, the respective probabilities that $B$ is true, that $B$ and $A$ are both true, that $B$ is true and $A$ is false, and that $A$ is true given that $B$ is true are computed as the following expressions:
+Each response is a polynomial or a quotient of polynomials in the model's parameters.
+For example, starting from the inputs shown in Table~\ref{tbl:basic-cpt}, the respective probabilities that $B$ is true, that $B$ and $A$ are both true, that $B$ is true and $A$ is false, and that $A$ is true given that $B$ is true are computed as the following algebraic expressions:

 As you can see, each of these calculated values is either the sum of several input probabilities from Table~\ref{tbl:basic-cpt} or the quotient of two such sums.
+Table~\ref{tbl:basic-output} shows several output probabilities computed from the inputs in Table~\ref{tbl:basic-cpt}.
+These outputs will be useful for the analysis that follows.
 It happens with this basic probability model that all computed probabilities are \emph{linear} functions of the $x_i$ parameters (or quotients of such linear functions).
 Other probability models can yield \emph{nonlinear} polynomials and quotients (when the full-joint probability has been factored into multiple input tables).
-Table~\ref{tbl:basic-output} shows several output probabilities computed from the inputs in Table~\ref{tbl:basic-cpt}, which will be useful for the analysis that follows.